PE and Sports Premium

 The PE Curriculum

 Take a look at our PE Curriculum Overview document to see what the pupils at Woodhouse West Primary School will be learning about in PE this year.
 Sports Premium Funding supports our PE provision; please see below for more details.
-Additional documents relating to PE and School Sport can also be found at the bottom of the page.
+Additional documents relating to PE and School Sport can also be found on this page.

 What is Sports Premium Funding?

 The Sports Premium Funding is an initiative facilitated by the current Government to enhance the provision of P.E. and School Sport in primary schools.
-The funding, a direct response to London 2012, has been available to primary schools since 2013-2014 and will be until 2020.
 Each year, primary schools receive a lump sum depending on the number of pupils on roll and then a further £10.00 per pupil on roll.

 Initially, the funding that Woodhouse West Primary received allowed the school to continue developing its provision.
 The school will continue to develop its P.E. curriculum, providing a rich, varied and balanced provision with resources enhanced, providing quality staff CPD and high quality teaching and learning for all children.
 It will also provide further exciting opportunities for all children to be challenged and allow them to compete in school and out of school.